akashkr1303/Ad_hoc_Insights/README.md

 ### 2. Exploratory Data Analysis (EDA)
 - **Purpose:** To uncover underlying patterns and trends in the data.
 - **Activities:** Conducted an in-depth exploration of sales data, including:
-  - Identifying key performance indicators (KPIs) such as sales volume, revenue, and customer demographics.
+  - Identifying key performance indicators (KPIs) such as sales sold quantity, revenue, and discounts.
   - Analyzing sales distribution across different channels and regions.
-  - Visualizing data trends and anomalies.

 ### 3. SQL Query Development
 - **Purpose:** To perform specific analyses and generate insights.